 Multi-Tiered Systems of Supports (MTSS) / PBIS

 Multi-Tiered Systems of Supports (MTSS) is a standards-aligned, comprehensive school improvement framework that helps educators partner with families and outside agencies to enhance academic, behavioral and social-emotional outcomes for all students while using data-based problem-solving.
-MTSS grew out of the integration of two other intervention-based frameworks: Response to Interventions (RTI) and positive behavior interventions and supports (PBIS).
+MTSS grew out of the integration of two other intervention-based frameworks: Response to Instruction and Interventions (RTII) and Positive Behavior Interventions and Supports (PBIS).

 While the district has a structure in place for RtII in math and language arts, the planning and implementation of a broader academic approach to include behavior is needed.
 To address this need, the district developed and implemented an MTSS structure K-12.